FAQ on mobile phones

 Visit the websites of the apps that are installed on your phone.
 Search for an option to logout of other devices, revoke tokens, or de-register mobile devices.
 If no option exists, change your passwords for these sites immediately.

-See: Password Managers (can be found under References).
+See: (can be found under References).

 Never let people whom you don't trust get physical access to your phone; this makes it easy to install spy software.